cc2victoria/OnlineSoppingMall/README.md

 # OnlineSoppingMall
-This is the first page of an Onlie shopping mall.I imatated it on the base of JuMei.
+This is the first page of an Onlie shopping mall.
+I imatated it on the base of JuMei.